Bromford, Phase Two

 The positioning of the clusters of properties made the project perfect for utilising Kensa’s innovative shared ground loop array system featuring a communal borehole network with an individual ground source heat pump installed in every home.
 A single borehole drilled to a depth of 110m deep, provides each per pair of dwellings with a sustainable heat source.
 An experienced drilling company carried out the work and took care to keep any noise and disruption to a minimum.

-This innovative ground array infrastructure meant that the project was eligible for the Non Domestic RHI scheme.
+This innovative ground array infrastructure meant that the project was eligible for the Non Domestic RHI scheme (this scheme has closed).
 Payments are based on the metered output of the heat pumps, which for this site equated to an average of £354 per property for the first quarter of operation from February-April 2016.
-Non Domestic RHI payments are made quarterly over a twenty year period to offset the cost of the investment and provide a lucrative income stream.
+Non Domestic RHI (this scheme has closed) payments are made quarterly over a twenty year period to offset the cost of the investment and provide a lucrative income stream.
 Kensa also negotiated an upfront ECO grant to support the investment work through a unique partnership with EDF Energy.

 Kensa installed 6kW Shoebox Twin ground source heat pumps into the properties.
 Small and compact, these heat pump models fit neatly and easily inside the resident’s airing cupboards to provide 100% of their heating and hot water needs.
 In addition to this, new radiator systems and hot water cylinders were installed to replace the night storage heaters, along with thermostatic heating controls enabling residents to have better control over their heating.